 Keep reading to learn more, and remember, the first step can often be the hardest, and we’re here to help.
 Today’s blog will discuss the Court Mentor and Duty Solicitor services based in courts across Ireland.
 These are referred to as court-based services.
 By the end of this blog, you will better understand what they can do for you if you find yourself at a possession hearing or receive a court summons.

 This is the third in a series of four blogs where we will share information on each service and what to expect.
-The first blog was about the Dedicated Mortgage Arrears service and the second was about the PIP Service.
+The first blog was about the Dedicated Mortgage Arrears service, and the second was about the PIP Service.

 The Court Mentor Service

 When you arrive at your possession hearing, you will find a friendly person who may approach you to introduce themselves and ask your name.
-This is the MABS Court Mentor, and they will talk you through what will happen and answer questions you might have.
+This is the MABS Court Mentor, and they will talk you through what will happen and answer any questions you might have.